Statements and guidelines

 • to identify risks threatening Finland’s financial markets and initiate preventive supervisory measures

-• to promote effective and consistent supervision in the SSM and the Nordic countries
+• to promote effective and consistent supervision in the EU

-• to exert influence to ensure that regulation is appropriate and proportionate with regard to Finland’s financial markets
+• to exert influence to ensure that the need for regulation is critically assessed and that it is appropriate and proportionate with regard to the EU’s and Finland’s financial markets

 In international cooperation, the FIN-FSA adopts the following approaches: